Cyclone Gabrielle – Great Rides update

 The Bay's legendary hospitality – another great reason to visit (Hawke's Bay Tourism).

-In the meantime, please consider donating to the Hawke's Bay Disaster Relief Fund, designed to help local communities, individuals, families, community organisations and marae get immediate access to funds to assist with recovery.
-You can donate online here, or text DONATE to 5569 (from NZ only) to access the donation form on your mobile – every little counts.
-For more information on the fund, click here.
+If you want to help out by donating, we recommend the Hawke's Bay Disaster Relief Fund, designed to help local communities, individuals, families, community organisations and marae get immediate access to funds to assist with recovery – all funds go directly into the Hawke's Bay's communities.
+You can donate online here, or text DONATE to 5569 (from NZ only) to access the donation form on your mobile – every little bit counts.
+For more information on the fund, click here

-Flooding and slips occurred at several locations along the Hauraki Rail Trail, including around Thames, Paeroa, Te Aroha, and especially on the section between Waikino and Waihi, where the most significant damage to the trail has occurred.
+Flooding and slips occurred at several locations along the Hauraki Rail Trail, including around Thames, Paeroa, Te Aroha, and especially on the section between Waikino and Waihi where the most significant trail damage occurred.

-The Goldfields Railway is also still running between Waikino and Waihi from Thursday to Sunday – a wonderful heritage rail experience for young and old, and you can take your bikes on board too.
+Riders can also catch the Goldfields Railway between Waikino and Waihi from Thursdays to Sundays (closed Good Friday) – it's a wonderful heritage rail experience for young and old, and you can take your bikes on board too.
 Click here for the train timetable.
+Other highlights of Hauraki Rail Trail's Section C are the spectacular Karangahake Gorge with its fascinating gold mining relics, and the spooky 1100m tunnel.
+Don't forget to bring your torch or bike lights!

 Hop aboard the Goldfields Railway at Waikino Station (Hauraki Rail Trail).